European Association of Science Editors

 The European Association of Science Editors (EASE /ˈiːz/) is a non-profit membership organisation for people interested in science communication and editing.
-Founded in 1982, in France, EASE now has an international membership.
+Founded in 1982, in France, EASE has an international membership.

 Members

 EASE has nearly 500 members (July 2020) who live in about 50 countries, not only in Europe but also in other parts of the world.

 Members work in many disciplines and occupations: commissioning editors, academics, science translators, publishers, web and multi-media staff, indexers, statistical editors, science and technical writers, authors' editors, journalists, corporate communicators, proofreaders, production personnel, managing editors, etc. Just less than 10% of members claim to be chief editors of science journals.

 Major conferences

 EASE holds a conference every 3 or 2 years.
-The next EASE conference will take place in 2021 in Valencia, Spain.